Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Experiments: Standard Applications in Sparse Recovery

-To check the performance of \cogent against the conditional gradient method, we run both methods for a maximum of 5000 iterations, with a stopping tolerance of $10^{-8}$.
-Figure~\ref{compare_iterations} shows a graph of the logarithm of the function value vs iteration count (left) and logarithm of the function value vs wall clock time (right).
-On a per-iteration basis, \cogent performs more operations than standard CG.
-However, the backward steps yield faster reduction in the objective function value, resulting in better convergence, even when measured in terms of run time.
+To check the performance of \cogent against the the basic CG method, we run both methods for a maximum of 5000 iterations, with a stopping tolerance of $10^{-8}$.
+Fig.~\ref{compare_iterations} shows a graph of the logarithm of the function value vs iteration count (left) and logarithm of the function value vs wall clock time (right).
+On a per-iteration basis, \cogent performs more operations than standard CG, but the use of backward steps yields faster reduction in the objective function value, resulting in better convergence, even when measured in terms of run time.

+To compare and contrast the effect of various steps in \cogent, we consider a length $p = 2000$ signal and obtain $600$ Gaussian measurements, corrupted by noise with $\sigma = 0.05$.
+We randomly set $5\%$ of the coefficients of the target vector to nonzero values, and set $\tau = \| \vx^\star \|_1$ and $\mbox{tol} = 10^{-8}$, and allow a maximum of $1000$ iterations.
+Table~\ref{tab:comparediffl1} compares the Normalized MSE ${\| \vx^\star - \hat{\vx} \|^2}/{\| \vx^\star \|^2}$ and the mean $\ell_1$ error $\| \vx^\star - \hat{\vx} \|_1 / p$ for various methods.
+The fully corrective variant \cite{jaggirevisit} is only marginally better than \cogent without truncation \footnote{Full correction was implemented using CVX \cite{cvx}}, but more expensive since the enhancement step only solves the problem approximately.
+Also note the significant reduction in error once we add the truncation steps.